team-cringe/graphs/README.md

 ## Description

-Using data from a nonprofit mapping project _OpenStreetMap_, build a routing graph of one of Russian megalopolises.
+Using data from the nonprofit mapping project _OpenStreetMap_, build a routing graph of one of Russian megalopolises.

 For our project we have chosen the city of _[Nizhny Novgorod](https://pbs.twimg.com/media/BG48ENgCEAAIDl9.jpg)_.

-_M_ random infrastructure facilities (e.g., hospitals) and _N_ random houses in the chosen city are selected.
+_M_ random infrastructure facilities (_e.g., hospitals_) and _N_ random houses in the chosen city are selected.

 Each task should have a description in either `assessment.cpp` or `planning.cpp`.